lisafast/lacnotredame/Content/about/2022BoardReport.md

 * Thank you to Carole Doré and Rejean Vaillant for their continued volunteer work on water testing.
 Water testing samples on Lac Notre Dame were collected August 16 and from Usher August ??.
 * The annual [Water testing report](/water/qualityreports/) is updated with detailed test results.
 Brief summary here:
-* At Lac Notre Dame: Phosphorus and nitrogen levels XXX.
+* At Lac Notre Dame: Phosphorus and nitrogen levels are improved this year.
+E-Coli warning only at [Location 4](/map/maps/) - level measured was 50 CFU/100ml (safe to swim if below 100, safe to drink below 10).
+We are missing E-coli measure for location 6, which is often high as well.
+Water users on Ch des Generations should act as if their measurement is approximately 50 as well, and take suitable precautions.
-* Preventing erosion & septic maintenance should be a priority - lake members should naturalize their shore lines to hold the soil and prevent erosion from boat wakes.
-On a more positive note, E-Coli levels were XXX (2 Canada Geese nests hatched on the lake in the spring for a total of 11 geese.
-Keep them off your property with these ideas: [Goose action plan](/Content/water/gooseaction.md))
+* On a positive note, E-Coli levels were either not detectable or barely detectable at the other locations (2 Canada Geese nests hatched on the lake in the spring for a total of 11 geese.
+Keep them off your property with these ideas: [Goose action plan](/Content/water/gooseaction/)
-* At Usher: XXX report not available yet
+* At Usher: report not available yet

 ## Water level report

-* Imre and the dam volunteers at Lac Notre Dame have been managing the beaver dam at the outlet this spring and summer, trying to keep the water levels within a 20 cm range.
+* Imre and the dam volunteers at the Lac Notre Dame outlet have been managing the beavers & dam this spring and summer, trying to keep the water levels within a 20-30 cm range.
 He has a checklist from Quebec of the rules he must follow.
 Levels through the summer were fairly normal, dropping lower when there was little rain, and then going up through August.
 * Don't trespass and go hole the dam at the outlet - email info@lacnotredame.org if you have concerns, and I'll get in touch with the team.
 * The MRC has a new Waterways manager - he'll be joining a La Peche Lake Associations meeting in September to share their new approach.
 * Lisa is continuing to track water levels and work with Lac Bernard's Association to keep the outlet and streams flowing throughout the watershed.